SwissDataScienceCenter/renku/docs/user/firststeps.rst

 .. note::

-    A very similar command is `renku rerun <https://renku-python.readthedocs.io/en/latest/cli.html#module-renku.cli.rerun>`__, except that it also allows you to modify the inputs.
-This is useful, for example, to vary hyperparameters or input data sources.
+    A very similar command is `renku rerun <https://renku- python.readthedocs.io/en/latest/cli.html#module-renku.cli.rerun>`__,
+    except that it also allows you to modify the inputs.
+This is useful, for example, to vary hyper-parameters or input data sources.

 Lastly, let's not forget to push our work: